The Complete 2025 Guide to Peabody Essex Museum Weddings

 Out-of-town wedding guests looking for weekend activities in Salem can learn more about the city's fascinating history by touring the Salem Witch Museum or the Salem Witch Trials Memorial.
 Additionally, they can go to the House of the Seven Gables, which served as the model for Nathaniel Hawthorne's book.

 For guests looking for cocktails and beers, Notch Brewing, All Souls Lounge, and BIT Bar are three popular options.
 Each of these establishments offers a unique experience, delicious beers, and a great atmosphere.
-All three of these options are with in .20 of a mile from the the PEM.
+All three of these options are within .20 of a mile from the PEM.

 The Peabody Essex Museum Wedding Photos